Drunken Sailor

-"Drunken Sailor", also known as "What Shall We Do with a/the Drunken Sailor?" or "Up She Rises", is a traditional sea shanty, listed as No. 322 in the Roud Folk Song Index.
-It was sung onboard sailing ships at least as early as the 1830s, and it shares its tune with the traditional Irish folk song "Óró sé do bheatha abhaile".
+"Drunken Sailor", also known as "What Will/Shall We Do with a/the Drunken Sailor?" or "Up She Rises", is a traditional sea shanty, listed as No. 322 in the Roud Folk Song Index.
+It was sung aboard sailing ships at least as early as the 1830s.
+The first published description of the shanty is found in an account of an 1839 whaling voyage out of New London, Connecticut, to the Pacific Ocean.

 The song's lyrics vary, but usually contain some variant of the question, "What shall we do with a drunken sailor, early in the morning?"
 In some styles of performance, each successive verse suggests a method of sobering or punishing the drunken sailor.
 In other styles, further questions are asked and answered about different people.

-"Drunken Sailor" was revived as a popular song among non-sailors in the 20th century, and grew to become one of the best-known songs of the shanty repertoire among mainstream audiences.
-It has been performed and recorded by many musical artists and appeared regularly in popular culture.
+"Drunken Sailor" was revived as a popular song among non-sailors in the 20th century and grew to become one of the best-known songs of the shanty repertoire among mainstream audiences.
+It has been performed and recorded by many musicians and appeared regularly in popular culture.

+The word "early" in the song is pronounced /ˈɜrlaɪ/.

 History

 Origin and melody

-The authorship and origin of the song are unknown, but it shares its tune with the traditional Irish folk song "Óró sé do bheatha abhaile".
+The authorship and origin of the song are unknown, but it bears a resemblance with the traditional Irish folk song Óró sé do bheatha abhaile due to its shared chord progression and use of repeated lyrics over melodic sequences.
 It is in the Dorian mode.

 As a sea shanty

-The song was sung to accompany certain work tasks aboard sailing ships, especially those that required a bright walking pace.
+The song was sung to accompany certain work tasks aboard sailing ships, especially those that required a brisk walking pace.
 It is believed to originate in the early 19th century or earlier, during a period when ships' crews, especially those of military vessels, were large enough to permit hauling a rope whilst simply marching along the deck.
 With the advent of merchant packet and clipper ships and their smaller crews, which required different working methods, use of the shanty appears to have declined or shifted to other, minor tasks.

 The first published description of the shanty is found in an account of an 1839 whaling voyage out of New London, Connecticut, to the Pacific Ocean.
 It was used as an example of a song that was "performed with very good effect when there is a long line of men hauling together".
 The tune was noted, along with these lyrics:

 Although this is the earliest discovered published mention, there is some indication that the shanty is at least as old as the 1820s.
 In Eckstorm and Smyth's collection Minstrelsy of Maine (published 1927), the editors note that one of their grandmothers, who sang the song, claimed to have heard it used during the task of tacking on the Penobscot River "probably [by the time of the editor's reportage] considerably over a hundred years ago".